 Michael Leighton, claimed off reentry waivers from Carolina on Dec.
 15, made 22 saves and registered his fourth career shutout - and first since Dec.
 28, 2003.
 It was the Flyers' first shutout at Madison Square Garden since 1999.

 The Flyers, who avenged a 2-1 Dec.
-19 loss, are 6-7-1 under Peter Laviolette heading into Friday's Winter Classic against the Bruins.
+19 loss, are 6-7-1 under Peter Laviolette heading into tomorrow's Winter Classic against the Bruins.